 Focaccia.
 It’s one of the greats when it comes to bread.
 Italy has quite a few of my favorite breads, and I think they generally are just on point when it comes to carbs.
 I have been to Italy, and while I had at least a sandwich on focaccia while I was there, don’t think I enjoyed any fresh from the oven just in it’s crisp warm glory.
+What a disappointment.
 What am I even doing with my life?
 I guess I’ll just have to go back.

 Some bakers are intimidated by bread, and I see why it is and can be viewed that way.
 However, in some ways I think bread is easier than a lot of bakes because there is often less steps and ingredients.
 Generally all you need is flour, salt, water and yeast.
 So there are less places to go wrong, granted if you go wrong your bread may not work at all.
 But, focaccia is a flat bread which I personally feel flatbreads are a little easier because you don’t have to worry about the rise AS much.
 And.. you get to play with the dough before you put it in the oven.
 The dimpling of the bread is the best part, and anyone who tells you differently is LYING.